Bobby Myers (racing driver): Legacy

-Myers's son, Danny "Chocolate" Myers, later became involved in NASCAR, serving as the gasman on the famous "Flying Aces" pit crew of Richard Childress Racing and seven-time NASCAR Winston Cup Series Champion Dale Earnhardt.
-Myers' great-nephews, Burt and Jason, were regular competitors on the Whelen Southern Modified Tour until the tour folded in 2016.
+Myers was survived by his wife Laura, along with his sons Richard and Danny "Chocolate" Myers.
+Both sons were involved in racing, with the later serving as the gasman on the famous "Flying Aces" pit crew of Richard Childress Racing and seven-time NASCAR Winston Cup Series Champion Dale Earnhardt.
+Myers' nephew Gary also raced in the NASCAR Winston cup and his great-nephews, Burt and Jason, were regular competitors on the Whelen Southern Modified Tour until the tour folded in 2016.
+In total, his family has taken over 100 victories at the Bowman Gray Stadium since it was opened in 1947.

-In seven years of the NASCAR Grand National competition, Myers made 15 starts and recorded three top-10 finishes.
+In seven years of the NASCAR Grand National competition, Myers made 15 starts and recorded three top-ten finishes.

 Myers and his brother Billy are immortalized by the National Motorsports Press Association Myers Brothers award during NASCAR's season-ending prizegiving banquet.